-When you receive covered services from a non-participating provider at a participating provider facility, your claims will be paid at the nonparticipating provider benefit level if the non-participating provider gives you proper notice of its charges, and you give written consent to such charges.
-This means you will be responsible for out-of-network costshares for those services and the non-participating provider can also charge you any difference between the maximum allowable amount and the non-participating provider's billed charges.
-This requirement does not apply to ancillary services.
-Ancillary services are one of the following services: (A) emergency care; (B) anesthesiology; (C) pathology; (D) radiology; (E) neonatology; (F) diagnostic services; (G) assistant surgeons; (I) hospitalists; (J) intensivists; and (K) any services set out by the U.S. Department of Health & Human Services.
-In addition, Anthem will not apply this notice and consent process to you if Anthem does not have a participating provider in your area who can perform the services you require.
+When you receive covered services from a non-participating provider at a participating provider facility, your Out-of-Pocket costs will be limited to amounts that would apply if the Covered Service had been furnished by an In-Network Provider.
+However, if the Out-of-Network Provider gives you proper notice of its charges, and you give written consent to such charges, claims will be paid at the non-participating provider benefit level.
+This means you will be responsible for out-of-network cost-shares for those services and the non-participating provider can also charge you any difference between the maximum allowed amount and the nonparticipating provider's billed charges.
+This notice and consent process described below does not apply to ancillary services furnished by a nonparticipating provider at a participating provider facility.
+Your out-of-pocket costs for claims for covered ancillary services furnished by a nonparticipating provider at a participating provider facility will be limited to amounts that would apply if the covered service had been furnished by a participating provider.
+Ancillary services are one of the following services: (A) emergency care; (B) anesthesiology; (C) laboratory and pathology services; (D) radiology; (E) neonatology; (F) diagnostic services; (G) assistant surgeons; (H) hospitalists; (I) intensivists; and (J) any services set out by the U.S. Department of Health & Human Services.